 placing large models in public buildings or outdoors

 promoting and selling your work, or applying for funding from public or private organisations

 combining studio work with teaching or being an artist in residence.

 Pay rates vary, depending on:

 where you work

 the size of company or organisation you work for

 Because most sculptors work freelance, it is difficult to give a starting salary.
 Fees can vary depending on the size and nature of the work.
 There is an interactive artist's fees toolkit in the Resources section of the Artist's Information Company website (you need to be a member to access this).

 Some sculptors find work as an artist in residence, which can last for any period between one month and one year.
 The pay for this varies widely and some residencies may include free accommodation and use of a studio and equipment.

-- You could start by taking a National Certificate (NC) or National Qualification (NQ) (formal entry requirements not always needed) or a Higher National Certificate (HNC) (2 Highers normally needed for entry) in an art and design subject.
-This might lead to further study for a Higher National Diploma (HND) or a degree.
+You could start by taking an NC or NQ (formal entry requirements not always needed) or an HNC (2 Highers normally needed for entry) in an art and design subject.
+This might lead to further study for a HND or a degree.